Line 6 released their new lineup of Spider V series modeling amps at the end of September 2016.

 I decided I wanted to try the new Line 6 Spider V amps because I use amp sims all the time and I like the idea of having a small amp with a bunch of amps and effects built-in to use for practicing.
 That way I don’t have to be tied to a computer, a computer monitor, an audio interface, and speakers every single time I want to strum a guitar.

-At first I thought the new Spider V amp pretty much sucked because I really don’t care for most of the presets, especially the metal presets, and the interface is awkward to navigate from the amp itself.
+At first I thought the new Spider V amp pretty much sucked (and still do) because I really don’t care for most of the presets, especially the metal presets, and the interface is awkward to navigate from the amp itself.
 But once I got used to using the Spider app for editing the signal chain, it became easier to create acceptable tones.
+Still not good tones, mind you, but something that you can at least jam with.

 There are 78 amps and 24 cabinets, 4 mics, and over 100 effects.
 It takes a lot of time to work through all that.
 Some of it’s good.
 Some of it sounds like crap.